R3Conclave/conclave-core-sdk/docs/docs/enclave-configuration.md

 You can use the [Shadow Gradle plugin](https://plugins.gradle.org/plugin/com.github.johnrengelman.shadow) to create an executable JAR which contains all the host's and enclave's dependencies.

-It is possible the generated configuration files aren't always correct, meaning you may need to adjust filters and/or edit and maintain them throughout the development process.
-We recommend keeping these files version controlled to make maintenance easier.
+It is possible that the generated configuration files aren't always correct.
+You might need to adjust filters and/or edit and maintain them throughout the development process.
+You can use a version-control tool to track these configuration files.

 Conclave ships with a Linux version of [GraalVM](https://github.com/graalvm/graalvm-ce-builds/releases/tag/vm-21.2.0), which contains the native image agent.
 Because of this, the config files must be generated in a linux environment, which